How to Dry Baseboards After Water Damage

 - Fast drying after water exposure reduces mold risk and prevents structural damage.

-- Airflow is essential for removing trapped moisture from baseboards and surrounding materials.
+- Airflow and humidity control work together to remove trapped moisture from baseboards and surrounding materials.

 - Severely saturated baseboards may require removal to allow proper drying behind trim.